gammaled/Dutch-Auction/README.md

     * It is an auction where the auctioneer starts with a high asking price and it decreases until a participant accepts the price or it reaches a predetermined reserve price.<br>
 <br>

-* As soon as the bidder accepts the price, the asset should be immediately transferred to avoid a flash loan attack.<br>
+* As soon as the bidder accepts the price, the asset should be immediately transferred to avoid a flash loan attack.

 * The smart contract should be covered by unit tests to ensure that it works as intended before deployment to the Rinkeby Ethereum testnet.
 I will not be deploying it to mainnet as gas fees are high and this is project is mostly for educational purposes.